 At this present time, we will not be opening the gift shop.

 Can I pay my entry fee with cash or card?

-We are operating a card only payment system on entry to the gardens.
-This season we are unable to process cash.
-To all of our friends with membership, please remember to bring along your friends cards for entry.
+We will only be taking payment for entry via card on the day of your visit.
 This is due to protecting our staff and to help maintain the new 2 metre guidance.